Tia Mowry Reveals Baby Girl's Face and Name: Meet Cairo Tiahna Hardrict

 Mowry gave birth to her and husband Cory Hardrict's second child (and first daughter) on May 5.
 "Feeling grateful and blessed as we welcome our little baby girl into the world!"
 Mowry wrote to her fans on social media in May.
 "Born May 5th at 10:29 am at 6 pounds and 4 Oz 19.8 inches."

-In her video on Friday, Mowry explains the meaning behind Cairo's name.
+In her video on Friday, Mowry explained the meaning behind Cairo's name.

-Mowry also points out that her daughter's middle name also has her name in it.
+Mowry also pointed out that her daughter's middle name also has her name in it.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.